athar-git2/Library_Management_System/README.md

 This folder contains **sorting techniques**:

-🔹 **Selection Sort** → Sorts an array by repeatedly finding the minimum element
+🔹 **Selection Sort** → Sorts an array by repeatedly finding the minimum element.
-🔹 **Bubble Sort** → Repeatedly swaps adjacent elements if they are in the wrong order
+🔹 **Bubble Sort** → Repeatedly swaps adjacent elements if they are in the wrong order.
+🔹 **Insertion Sort** → Sorts an array by picking one element at a time and placing it in its correct position in the sorted part.

 ---